 - Utilising a 'landlord's notice proposing a new rent' form, which increases the rent after the fixed term has ended.

-- Agreeing a rent rise with you, producing a written record of the agreement that you both sign.
+- Agreeing on a rent rise with you, producing a written record of the agreement you both sign.

 Anything outside of this and your landlord will be acting unlawfully.
-Again, it's vital that you read the tenancy agreement carefully before you sign it and seek expert advice if you're unsure about your rights when it comes to rent increases.
+Again, you must read the tenancy agreement carefully before you sign it and seek expert advice if you're unsure about your rights regarding rent increases.